ricecake88/ricecake88.github.io/_posts/2019-11-16-combining_devise_with_google_ominauth.markdown

 2. Enter the following to install the above gems.<br>
     `$bundle update`

 ## Add OmniAuth to model Users
 3. Going from the above Devise instructions, since our model for users is named User, we need to add OmniAuth columns to the model to support the fields required for OmniAuth.
      Make a note of all the properties you might like to store from Google and add it to the end of the following command.
 Or, you can just leave the command as is:<br>
 		 `$bin/rails g migration AddOmniauthToUsers provider:string uid:string token:string expires_at:integer expires:boolean refresh_token:string`

-4. Run the migration to add the omniauth columns to the User model<br>
+4. Run the migration to add the OmniAuth columns to the User model<br>
     `$bin/rails db:migrate`

 5. Having added those new fields to the User model, we need to modify the model to support and handle OmniAuth.
-Currently, the '`app/models/user.rb`' look like the below with the devise modifications.
+Currently, the `app/models/user.rb` look like the below with the devise modifications.
-     ```
+     ```ruby
 	class User < ApplicationBase
 			devise :database_authenticatable, :registerable,
 						 :recoverable, :rememberable, :trackable, :validatable